opatiny/fawami/docs/labNotebook.md

 - work on implementing new way of computing next generation in GA
 - add and optimize 1 individual at a time
+- todo: fix getDistance issue.
+The function should not be optional when using smart get next gen, plus does it have to take in scored individuals?